genral73/k8s-minikube/README.md

 # Installing minikube and kubctl
+> Minikube is an open source tool that was developed to enable developers and system administrators to run a single cluster of Kubernetes on their local machine.
+Minikube starts a single node kubernetes cluster locally with small resource utilization.
+This is ideal for development tests and POC purposes.

+> Minikube supports Kubernetes features such as:
+> 1. DNS
+> 2. NodePorts
+> 3. ConfigMaps and Secrets
+> 4. Dashboards
+> 5. Container Runtime: Docker, CRI-O, and containerd
+> 6. Enabling CNI (Container Network Interface)
+> 7. Ingress
+> 8. PersistentVolumes of type hostPath

 ## Step 1: Update system
 ##### Run the following commands to update all system packages to the latest release: